c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Counsel Inquiry**: So what factors led to its containment after the period of about six months, I think you said?

-**Professor David Heymann**: Well, those factors I reviewed earlier, was the fact that it was very difficult to transmit from human to human, it required very close contact with :outline:`droplet` spread.
+**Professor David Heymann**: Well, those factors I reviewed earlier, was the fact that it was very difficult to transmit from human to human, it required very :outline:`close contact` with :outline:`droplet` spread.
 The world worked together to limit travel to where outbreaks were occurring --

 **Counsel Inquiry**: Yes.